Response Tagging

 $tagHandler->invalidateTags(['group-a', 'tag-four'])->flush();

-In the above example, this will invalidate /two
+In the above example, this will invalidate /two, /three and /four.

 Note